 If you’re concerned about your credit score, you may want to keep your credit card usage to below 30% of the total credit line available to you.

 Another important consideration when looking at your credit card debt is your debt-to-income ratio.
 Your debt-to-income ratio is essentially a measure of how much of your pretax income goes to paying monthly debt, like car payments, student loans, and credit cards.

 If your debt-to-income ratio is very high, meaning that a large portion of your monthly income goes to paying off debt, some lenders might be reluctant to lend to you.

-In general, industry professionals suggest that a debt-to-income ratio of about 36% or lower is considered ideal , but of course, that will vary by your specific circumstances.
+In general, industry professionals suggest that a debt-to-income ratio at or below 36% is considered good, but of course, that will vary by your specific circumstances.